shortmr/CANOpenRobotController/doc/M1_SRALAB/SSNR2023/Day1.md

    * Set *trajectory_mode* to *multi_sine*
    * Set *experimental_cond* to *disable*
    * Set *interaction_mode* to *spring_interaction_tracking* (starts the experiment)
-   * Adjust the *f_1*, *f_2* and *f_3* sliders to change the frequency of the multi-sine; adjust *amp* to change the amplitude range
-3.
+9. Press ctrl + C on the terminal window to end the program
+10. For each group member, repeat steps 2 through 9 for each set of gains
-4. Navigate to the log folder within ~\.ros\spdlogs and find the folder for your robot (m1_x, m1_y or m1_z)
+11. Navigate to the log folder within ~\.ros\spdlogs and find the folder for your robot (m1_x, m1_y or m1_z)
-   * Data from each M1 robot (desired and actual trajectories, interaction torque etc.) are continuously logged from when roslaunch is called, to when the program is ended (Ctrl + C)
-5. Transfer the .csv files associated with one or more previous runs (check timestamps) to a separate laptop
+12. Transfer the .csv files associated with one or more previous runs (check timestamps) to a separate laptop
-6. Using software of your choice (MATLAB, R studio, python), analyze the data from multiple runs to observe how interaction torque measurements change depending on the controller gains you've set
+13. Using software of your choice (MATLAB, R studio, python), analyze the data from multiple runs to observe how interaction torque measurements change depending on the controller gains you've set
    * If using MATLAB, see [`m1_post_process.m`](../../../matlab/m1_post_process.m); this script will load a .csv file, segment it into trials (if the *interaction_mode* was set to *spring_interaction_tracking*), and compute the root-mean-square error of the interaction torque measurements and tracking errors; you can modify the
    * Key variables to look at here would be the time (column name: time), mode (column name: mode), actual joint angle (column name: JointPositions_1) and desired joint angle (column name: MM1_DesiredJointPositions_1)